all-maps-lie/all-maps-lie-2020/weeks/week_01.md

 ## OUTCOMES & GOALS

 * Overview of Course Logistics
-* Setting the stage:
-  * What is a map?
-And Why it doesn't matter
-  * Why do we map?
-  * Who maps?
-* Course goals:
+* Introducing Critical Cartography and Mapping
+* Selecting a subject to observe
-  * To practice paying attention
+* Defining how to pay attention
-  * To ask geographic questions
-  * To explore spatial media
-  * To learn together

 ## PACING / DURATION